Struggling to get a foot on (or up) the property ladder? Here's our round-up of Government schemes that could provide just the boost you need.

-Unlike the Equity Loan, the Mortgage Guarantee part of Help to Buy is available against both new-build and existing homes, again, up to a maximum value of £600,000.
+Unlike the Equity Loan, the Mortgage Guarantee element of Help to Buy is available against both new-build and existing homes, again, up to a maximum value of £600,000.

-To apply for a Help to Buy Mortgage Guarantee, contact one of the 13 participating lenders, which are listed here.
+If you still want to apply for a Help to Buy Mortgage Guarantee, you'll need to contact one of the 13 participating lenders, which are listed here.